Reviewed by Hans-Dieter Kübler

 About the reviewer

-Hans-Dieter Kübler, born 1947, Dr. rer soc., was a Professor of Media, Cultural and Social Sciences at Hamburg University of Applied Sciences (HAW), Faculty of Design, Media and Information, and is Chair of the Institute of Media and Communication Research (IMKO).
+Hans-Dieter Kübler (*1947), Dr. rer soc., was a Professor of Media, Cultural and Social Sciences at Hamburg University of Applied Sciences (HAW), Faculty of Design, Media and Information.
 His work focuses on media and cultural theory; empirical and historic media research; and media pedagogy.
 He has published numerous works and has been a publisher of the semiannual magazine Medien & Altern (Munich) since 2012.